 While this alternative does offer a variety of beneficial features, the main concern is the cost.
-The Orbeye is similar in price to a traditional surgical microscope which makes it a viable competitor in that price range [7].
+The Orbeye, shown in Figure 2, is similar in price to a traditional surgical microscope which makes it a viable competitor in that price range [7].
 Since decreasing the cost of the design is one of the main concerns, this would not work as an option for the client.
 Another factor that makes the Orbeye a non-ideal alternative is the mobility.
 It is an upgrade when compared to current surgical microscopes, but it still is a relatively large design [8].

-Figure 6: The Olympus Orbeye 4k Video Microscope
+Figure 2.
+The Olympus Orbeye 4k Video Microscope

-The next alternative design that was found was the Microsoft Hololens 2.
+The next alternative design that was found was the Microsoft Hololens 2, shown in Figure 3.
 This is a mixed reality system that can be repurposed for many use cases.
 It is also certified to be used in sterile environments and has a lot of development support.
-The high portability, intuitive use and relatively low price point of \$4950 make the HoloLens 2 a viable alternative.
+The high portability, intuitive use, and relatively low price point of \$4950 make the HoloLens 2 a viable alternative.